hantsy/quarkus-sandbox/02-spring.md

 }
 ```

-There is a limitation  here , `@ExceptionHandler` method can not accept other parameters except the `Exception` itself, see [#4042](https://github.com/quarkusio/quarkus/issues/4042).
-The fixes will be available in the next version.
+There is a limitation  here , `@ExceptionHandler` method can not accept Spring specific parameters, see [#4042](https://github.com/quarkusio/quarkus/issues/4042).
+If you need to access the  HTTP request, try to replace the `WebRequest` with the raw Servlet based `HttpServletRequest`.

 Get the source codes from my [Github](https://github.com/hantsy/quarkus-sample).